toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [dutree](https://github.com/nachoparker/dutree) - A tool to analyze file system usage written in Rust.
 * [erdtree](https://github.com/solidiquis/erdtree) - A multithreaded file-tree visualizer and disk usage analyzer.
 * [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
 Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
 However, HDDs work as well, but the performance gain is not so huge.
+* [mac-storage-manager](https://github.com/NarekMosisian/mac-storage-manager) - A cross‑platform CLI for macOS & Linux that reclaims disk space by identifying and removing large apps and associated files, with multi‑language interface (40+ translations), robust logging, and seamless Homebrew integration (macOS) for a safe, interactive cleanup experience.
 * [ncdu](https://dev.yorhel.nl/ncdu) - "A disk usage analyzer with a ncurses interface.
 It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."
 * [vizex](https://github.com/bexxmodd/vizex) - Visualize the disk space usage for every partition and media on the user's machine.